pulumi/pulumi-hugo/themes/default/content/blog/go-generics-preview/index.md

 This is checked at compile-time: if you mistakenly specified an incorrect type, it will be caught at compile-time rather than panicking at runtime.

+{{% notes type="info" %}}
-> Note: We recommend using Go 1.21 or later, which has improved type inference for generics, allowing you to write the call to `Apply` above without having to explicitly specify generic type parameters.
+We recommend using Go 1.21 or later, which has improved type inference for generics, allowing you to write the call to `Apply` above without having to explicitly specify generic type parameters.
+{{% /notes %}}

 ## Adopting Generics in Your Pulumi Programs